5 Best Spar Marine Varnish vs Spar Urethane (May 2026) Guide

 Urethane has its own quirks.
 It goes on thicker and levels better, but it's also easier to trap bubbles.
 The biggest mistake I see (and made myself) is overworking it.
 Brush it on, tip it off, then leave it alone.

 The water-based versions are tempting – no fumes, easy cleanup, done in a day.
 But after testing Varathane's water-based spar urethane on a set of kayak deck accessories, I'm not convinced.
 It stayed soft in humid conditions and developed a weird blue tinge when wet.
-Maybe the technology will improve, but for now, I stick with oil-based.
+Maybe the technology will improve, but for now, I stick with oil-based for anything that sees serious use.

 Real-World Performance: What 20 Years Taught Me